digital-work-lab/open-source-project/slides/06-code_review.md

 **Thank you for your contribution!**
 Remember - your work helps researchers.
 Many have already commended CoLRev, including Guy Paré, Piers Steel, and Blair Wang 🎉 🙌 🎊

-- Grades will be entered in Flexnow.
+- Grades will be entered in FlexNow.
 - We supervise theses in the context of CoLRev (see [topics](https://digital-work-lab.github.io/theses/docs/topics.html) with programming label) - reach out if you are interested!
 - If you enjoyed the project, please help us spread the word and recommend our project!